gpstar81/GPStar-proton-pack/ATTENUATOR_FLASHING.md

 * [Expressif - esptool Installation](https://docs.espressif.com/projects/esptool/en/latest/esp32/installation.html#installation)
 * [Expressif - Flashing Firmware](https://docs.espressif.com/projects/esptool/en/latest/esp32/esptool/flashing-firmware.html)

-### ESP32: Additional/Future Updates
+### ESP32: Standard Updates (After the First-Time Upload)

-This applies to any updates after the first-time upload of the firmware for the device, when the WiFi network for the Proton Pack is enabled and available.
+This applies to all updates you will perform AFTER the first-time upload of the firmware for the device, when the private WiFi network for the Proton Pack is available via the custom firmware.

-1. Power up your Proton Pack and device.
+1. Power up your Proton Pack and ESP32 device (whether standalone or as part of the Attenuator hardware).
-1. Open the WiFi preferences on your computer and look for the SSID which begins "ProtonPack_".
+1. Open the WiFi preferences on your computer/device and look for the SSID which begins **"ProtonPack_"**.
-	* If this is your first connection to the access point, use the default password "555-2368".
+	* If this is your first connection to this access point, use the default password **"555-2368"**.
 1. Navigate directly to the URL: [http://192.168.1.2/update](http://192.168.1.2/update)
 1. Use the "Select File" button and select the [Attenuator-ESP32.bin](binaries/attenuator/Attenuator-ESP32.bin) file from the `/binaries/attenuator` directory.
 1. The upload will begin immediately.
 Once at 100% the device will reboot.